Samaksh22/competitive-C-programming/README.md

 - Got some unexpected problem with Zed where it is assuming my `.h` file to be `cpp` and giving me errors.

 ## Personal Vector Library
+- Started the work on my vector library in C. Implemented operations like push, pop, insert, get, set, etc...